Zion to Bryce Canyon Itinerary (1–3 Days): Best Route, Map & How to Plan Your Trip

 This trail will take you from Sunrise Point to Sunset Point (where you left the car).
 This is an easy short hike offering some of the best views in Bryce.
 The colors are stunning in the afternoon when the sun gets lower in the sky.

 Wrap up your 2 day Zion and Bryce Canyon trip by watching the sunset at Sunset Point.
-Know that you won’t be alone because word has gotten out about just how magical sunset is at Bryce Canyon.
+Know that you won’t be alone because it’s a very popular spot.

 If the sunset crowds at Sunset Point are too much for you, just about anywhere along the Rim Trail will be beautiful at this time of day!